JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/12-Useful-Monads.md

 instance bindEither :: Bind (Either a) where bind :: forall b c.
-Either a b -> (b -> Either a c) -> Either a c -- when given a Left, stop all future computations and return immediately. bind l@(Left _) _ = l
+Either a b -> (b -> Either a c) -> Either a c -- when given a Left, stop all possible future computations -- and return immediately. bind l@(Left _) _ = l
-  -- when given a Right, run the function on its contents bind (Right a) f = f a
+  -- when given a Right, run the function on its contents -- and continue any Monadic computations bind (Right a) f = f a

 someComputation :: Either ErrorType ReturnValue